cossacklabs/product-docs/content/acra/getting-started/availability/_index.md

 ### SQL client

 In this mode Acra looks "transparent" to your application in most cases.
-The only component needed is AcraServer (and optionally AcraConnector).
+The only component needed is AcraServer.

 Continue with [Guide: Integrating AcraServer into infrastructure](/acra/guides/integrating-acra-server-into-infrastructure/).